Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Introduction

-Many non-Calvinist Christians would not consider themselves to have Calvinist beliefs, but because of the pervasive influence of Calvinism their beliefs often reflect some Calvinism.
+Many non-Calvinist Christians would not consider themselves to have Calvinist beliefs, but because of the pervasive influence of Calvinism their beliefs will often reflect some Calvinism.
 Part of this may be because Calvinism is extremely important to its adherents.
 Many Calvinists will defend to the death their beliefs (metaphorically speaking).
 This level of devotion is somewhat unsettling.
 Because of this emphatic advocacy these doctrines have found a place in many churches and denominations.
 So much so it has caused us to take a closer look at what Calvinists believe.

 We find many of these beliefs unbiblical if not repugnant.
-So from time to time we post critiques of Calvinism, usually in the context of critiquing an article written by some Calvinistic Bible teacher.
+So from time to time we post critiques of Calvinism, usually in the context of evaluating an article written by some Calvinistic Bible teacher.
 We've written over one hundred such critiques in our blog, some of them quite lengthy.
 So the purpose of today's post is to distill down some of the key concepts regarding these beliefs.

 Calvinism is typically represented by the acronym TULIP: